dafenner/CrowdQCplus/README.md

 `lon`: longitude of the station<br>
 `lat`: latitude of the station<br>

-Optionally, the user can provide elevation information per station (column `z`), as to perform a height correction in some of the filter levels.
+Optionally, the user can provide elevation information per station (column `z`), as to perform a height correction in some of the QC levels.
 Any other column can be present, but is quietly ignored by CrowdQC+.

 ### Functionalities
 The QC consists of five main filter levels (m1-m5) and four optional levels (o1-o4).<br>
 Beside the actual QC filters, several helper functions are available to, e.g., add elevation information to each station, check the data.table for compliance with CrowdQC+, and output simple statistics an data availability after application of the QC.

+A detailed description of each QC level can be found in the R help and in the corresponding journal article: CrowdQC+ – A quality-control for crowdsourced air-temperature observations enabling world-wide urban climate applications.

+There is a sample data set (`CWSBer`) in the package, which includes one month of CWS data for Berlin, Germany (June 2017), for testing.

 ## How to contribute?
 If you are using CrowdQC+ and have ideas how to make it better, improve its performance, resolve errors, please create <a href="https://github.com/dafenner/CrowdQCplus/issues">issues</a>.